 Areas of acquisition: Anthropology and Law.

-Friederike Sundaram, Acquisitions Editor, seeks innovative projects in the digital humanities and computational social sciences that advance research in their respective disciplines using web technologies.
+Friederike Sundaram, Senior Editor, seeks innovative projects in the digital humanities and computational social sciences that advance research in their respective disciplines using web technologies.
 Acquiring in all areas represented by SUPs humanities and social sciences editors and in select subjects beyond that scope, she is particularly interested in interdisciplinary projects that harness the power of computational methods such as data visualization, geographic information systems, game-based learning, and multidimensional databases to critically investigate human experiences and cultural meaning-making.
 Friederike holds a master's degree in British studies, with minors in American studies and book studies, and has gained diverse experience in trade and academic publishing, both in the United States and Europe.
 Having joined the acquisitions team in 2013, she is the main contact for SUP's digital publishing initiative, a venture generously funded by the Andrew W. Mellon Foundation.

 Areas of acquisition: Digital Humanities and Computational Social Sciences..